pylab_ml.common.projectsetup.ProjectSetup

 jsondump(file, dictionary, ident=4)[source]

-you can also use json.dump but I think this generated output-format is better for easy reading
+Dump the dictionary to json-format One can also use json.dump but, this generated output-format is better for easy reading

 regDump(liste='default', invert=False, output=None, bwidth=16)[source]